InHeap/es-controller/README.md

 ```

 #### config.json
-Specify one Object or or an Array of Object.
+Specify one Object or an Array of Object.

 ```
 {